dleyanlin/arachni/README.md

 It is **really** far from being production-ready and it'll be a wonder if it doesn't immediately blow up in your face.

+Also, this codebase is **very** outdated because due to the massive rewrites and imcompatibilities work has continued in private, so don't even bother testing it or reporting issues.

 ## How to run the code

 First of, setup a [development environment](https://github.com/Arachni/arachni/wiki/Development-environment).